robertlarkins/preferred-development-practices/C#/SolutionStructure.md

     └─ ...

  - `app` folder
-     This folder contains everything needed to build the project.
+   Contains everything needed to build the project.
 This may include:
    - Build Scripts
    - Pipelines
    - Scripts that run tests
  - `infra` folder
-    This folder contains everything needed to build the hosting environment.
+   Contains everything needed to build the hosting environment.
 This is likely going to be:
    - Network
    - Application Hosting

 No dependencies between the `app` and `infra` folders should exist, allowing the application or infrastructure templates to be run independently from each other.

+### `src` Folder

+The `src` folder contains the main projects that comprise the software solution.
+As a solution has different aspects to it, subfolders are used to further group projects together:

+    .
+    ├─ ...
+    ├─ src
+    │  ├─ common                 #
+    │  ├─ core                   #
+    │  ├─ infrastructure         #
+    │  └─ presentation           #
+    └─ ...

+ - `common`
+   Projects containing classes that are generic and common for other projects are placed here.
+This will likely have a single *Common* project.

+ - `core`
+   Contains projects that relate to the Domain entities or the Application business rules.

+ - `infrastructure`
+   Any projects that implement or access anything external, such as persistent storage, are placed here.

+ - `presentation`
+   Projects related to presentation, including Api projects, go here.

+### `tests` Folder

+The `tests` folder contains the projects used to test the main projects.
+The subfolders will match the `src` folder:

+    .
+    ├─ ...
+    ├─ tests
+    │  ├─ common                 #
+    │  ├─ core                   #
+    │  ├─ infrastructure         #
+    │  └─ presentation           #
+    └─ ...

 ## Solution Folders